Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

     export default BasicClassComponent;

-**Notice that our `BasicClassComponent` inherits from the base `Component` class that we imported from the React library, by virtue of the 'extends' keyword.**
+**Notice that our `BasicClassComponent` inherits from the base `Component` class that we imported from the React library, by virtue of the ‘extends’ keyword.**

-*That being said, there's nothing in this minimal component that takes advantage of any of those inherited methods.*
+*That being said, there’s nothing in this minimal component that takes advantage of any of those inherited methods.*

 **All we have is a method on our component class called `render` that returns the same div tag.**